onzfonz/comp227/src/content/4/en/part4a.md

 The ESLint configuration we added to the project in the previous part complains about the `test` and `expect` commands in our test file since the configuration does not allow *globals*.
-Let's get rid of the complaints by adding `"jest": true` to the `env` property in the *.eslintrc.js* file.
+Let's get rid of the complaints by adding `"jest": true` to the `env` property in the *.estlintrc.cjs* file.

 ```js
 module.exports = {